AkshunC/Customer-Sentimental-Analysis/README.md

-Customer Sentiment Analysis for iPhone 15 128GB Model The goal of this project is to analyze customer sentiment toward the iPhone 15 128GB model based on user reviews.
-The analysis will focus on extracting valuable insights from customer feedback, identifying the overall sentiment (positive or negative), and providing actionable recommendations for improving the product and customer experience.

-Objective:

-Collect at least 300 customer reviews for the iPhone 15 128GB model from Flipkart's product page.
-Clean and preprocess the data to ensure high-quality information for analysis.
-Perform sentiment analysis on the reviews using TextBlob.
-Analyze the sentiment distribution, review patterns, and extract key insights.
-Provide recommendations for product improvement or marketing strategies based on customer sentiment.
-Tools and Libraries
-Selenium: For automating the web scraping process and interacting with the Flipkart website.

-BeautifulSoup: For parsing HTML and extracting relevant details from the reviews.

-Pandas: For data cleaning, processing, and analysis.

-TextBlob: For performing sentiment analysis on the review text.

-Matplotlib/Seaborn: For creating visualizations, such as sentiment distributions and word clouds.

-Project Steps
-1) Data Collection (Web Scraping)
-Tools: Selenium, BeautifulSoup

-Task: Scrape at least 300 customer reviews for the iPhone 15 128GB model.

-Details Collected:

-Username: The name of the reviewer.

-Rating: The rating provided by the user (1 to 5 stars).

-Review Text: The content of the customer review.

-Steps:

-Automate browser interactions using Selenium to navigate to Flipkart’s product page for the iPhone 15 128GB.
-Use BeautifulSoup to parse the HTML and extract reviews from multiple pages, handling pagination where necessary.
-2) Data Cleaning and Preprocessing
-Tools: Pandas

-Task: Clean and preprocess the scraped data.

-Steps:

-Remove Duplicates: Eliminate any duplicate reviews to ensure data quality.
-Handle Missing Values: Address missing or incomplete data.
-Text Preprocessing:
-Convert review text to lowercase.
-Remove irrelevant characters (special characters, punctuation, extra spaces).
-Tokenize the text into individual words.
-Remove stop words (common words that do not add sentiment value).
-Perform lemmatization to convert words to their base form (e.g., "running" → "run").
-3) Sentiment Analysis
-Tools: TextBlob

-Task: Perform sentiment analysis on each review.

-Steps:

-Use TextBlob to analyze the sentiment of the review text.
-TextBlob provides a polarity score between -1 (negative) and +1 (positive), and a subjectivity score.
-Define sentiment classification:
-Positive: Polarity score ≥ 0.1
-Negative: Polarity score < 0.1
-Store sentiment classification in the dataset.
-4) Data Analysis and Insights
-Tools: Pandas, Matplotlib/Seaborn

-Task: Perform analysis on the sentiment data and visualize the findings.

-Steps:

-Sentiment Distribution: Calculate the distribution of positive and negative sentiments.
-Average Rating vs Sentiment: Analyze the correlation between numeric ratings and sentiment polarity.
-Word Cloud: Create a word cloud to visualize the most frequent terms in positive and negative reviews.
-Review Length Analysis: Investigate the relationship between review length and sentiment.
-5) Reporting
-Overview: Summarize the data collection and cleaning processes.
-Sentiment Analysis Results: Present the sentiment distribution, average sentiment per rating, and other key findings.
-Insights: Identify trends such as common issues with the product or highlights from positive reviews.
-Recommendations: Provide recommendations for product improvements or marketing strategies based on customer sentiment.
+# Customer Sentiment Analysis for iPhone 15 128GB Model

+**The goal of this project is to analyze customer sentiment toward the iPhone 15 128GB model based on user reviews.
+The analysis will focus on extracting valuable insights from customer feedback, identifying the overall sentiment (positive or negative), and providing actionable recommendations for improving the product and customer experience.**

+**Objective:**

+- Collect at least 300 customer reviews for the iPhone 15 128GB model from Flipkart's product page.
+- Clean and preprocess the data to ensure high-quality information for analysis.
+- Perform sentiment analysis on the reviews using TextBlob.
+- Analyze the sentiment distribution, review patterns, and extract key insights.
+- Provide recommendations for product improvement or marketing strategies based on customer sentiment.

+# Tools and Libraries

+- **Selenium:** For automating the web scraping process and interacting with the Flipkart website.

+- **BeautifulSoup:** For parsing HTML and extracting relevant details from the reviews.

+- **Pandas:** For data cleaning, processing, and analysis.

+- **TextBlob:** For performing sentiment analysis on the review text.

+- **Matplotlib/Seaborn:** For creating visualizations, such as sentiment distributions and word clouds.

+# Project Steps

+# 1) Data Collection (Web Scraping)

+**Tools:** Selenium, BeautifulSoup

+**Task:** Scrape at least 300 customer reviews for the iPhone 15 128GB model.

+- **Details Collected:**

+    - **Username:** The name of the reviewer.

+    - **Rating:** The rating provided by the user (1 to 5 stars).

+    - **Review Text:** The content of the customer review.

+**Steps:**

+- Automate browser interactions using Selenium to navigate to Flipkart’s product page for the iPhone 15 128GB.
+- Use BeautifulSoup to parse the HTML and extract reviews from multiple pages, handling pagination where necessary.

+# 2) Data Cleaning and Preprocessing

+**Tools:** Pandas

+**Task:** Clean and preprocess the scraped data.

+**Steps:**

+- **Remove Duplicates:** Eliminate any duplicate reviews to ensure data quality.
+- **Handle Missing Values:** Address missing or incomplete data.
+- **Text Preprocessing:**
+    - Convert review text to lowercase.
+    - Remove irrelevant characters (special characters, punctuation, extra spaces).
+    - Tokenize the text into individual words.
+    - Remove stop words (common words that do not add sentiment value).
+    - Perform lemmatization to convert words to their base form (e.g., "running" → "run").

+# 3) Sentiment Analysis
+**Tools:** TextBlob

+**Task:** Perform sentiment analysis on each review.

+**Steps:**
+- Use TextBlob to analyze the sentiment of the review text.
+- TextBlob provides a polarity score between -1 (negative) and +1 (positive), and a subjectivity score.
+- Define sentiment classification:
+    - Positive: Polarity score ≥ 0.1
+    - Negative: Polarity score < 0.1
+- Store sentiment classification in the dataset.

+# 4) Data Analysis and Insights

+**Tools:** Pandas, Matplotlib/Seaborn

+**Task:** Perform analysis on the sentiment data and visualize the findings.

+**Steps:**

+- **Sentiment Distribution:** Calculate the distribution of positive and negative sentiments.
+- **Average Rating vs Sentiment:** Analyze the correlation between numeric ratings and sentiment polarity.
+- **Word Cloud:** Create a word cloud to visualize the most frequent terms in positive and negative reviews.
+- **Review Length Analysis:** Investigate the relationship between review length and sentiment.

+# 5) Reporting

+- **Overview:** Summarize the data collection and cleaning processes.
+- **Sentiment Analysis Results:** Present the sentiment distribution, average sentiment per rating, and other key findings.
+- **Insights:** Identify trends such as common issues with the product or highlights from positive reviews.
+- **Recommendations:** Provide recommendations for product improvements or marketing strategies based on customer sentiment.